claudeHow to Run Local LLMs with Claude Code

 Configure

-Set the ANTHROPIC_BASE_URL environment variable to redirect Claude Code to your local llama.cpp server:
+Set the ANTHROPIC_BASE_URL environment variable to redirect Claude Code to your local llama.cpp server.

 Session vs Persistent: The commands above apply to the current terminal only.
 To persist across new terminals: